pmcfadin/cassandra_agent_functions/README.md

 **Core Library Development**
  - [x] Database Connection Management: Implement functions for establishing and managing connections to Cassandra clusters.
  - [x] Data Retrieval Functions: Develop functions for querying data from Cassandra tables with support for custom query parameters.
+ - [x] Add support for DataStax Astra, DataStax Enterprise and OSS Cassandra
+ - [ ] Provide ability for paged queries.
+Select queries are currently only allowed with limits.
+ - [ ] Add better exception handling for connections and database actions.
+Throwing a big stack trace isn't helpful.
  - [ ] Data Insertion and Update Functions: Create functions for inserting and updating data in Cassandra tables, ensuring data integrity and efficiency.
  - [ ] Data Manipulation Functions
  - [ ] Automated Schema Management: Tools for managing database schemas, including creating and altering table structures based on AI model needs.